What we do

 3. Champion the life-changing power of education to prisons and policy makers

-PET launched its new strategy in October 2021, setting out plans to make sure everyone in prison has access to education.
+Our strategy sets out plans to make sure everyone in prison has access to education.

 Impact